BoweryJG/jgblogposts/stargate-intelligence-gap-blog-post.md

 # While They Build $500B Data Centers, You're Still Using Excel: The Intelligence Gap That's About to Swallow Your Practice

-*By Jason Golden, Founder & CEO, Rex Spheres*
+*By Jason Golden, Founder & CEO, RepSpheres*

 ---